Want to make some extra money quickly? Well, there are all sorts of opportunities to do just that if you're willing to put in a little bit of effort.

 Find out more: cashback sites explained – we explain the benefits and the problems to watch out for.
 Or watch the video below.

-Mystery shopping allows you to get paid for things you already enjoy doing.
+Mystery shopping lets you get paid for things you already enjoy doing.

 How to make money from your home